kesiev/rewtro/manual/rewtrocartridge.md

 ### Printing layout

+Rewtro supports some [data storages](datastorage.md) to distribute your games, each one with its layout and _maximum capacity_.
+Because Rewtro stores your game data _on a papercraft_ so different layouts may fit larger games than the others!

-Rewtro cartridge covers are usually blank: doodling your cover by hand is _a hell of fun_ and makes all your cartridges unique!
-Sometimes you need that _professional feeling_ that makes your games extra _cringey_ and that's what these optional `metadata` keys are for:
+By design its covers are usually blank: doodling your cover by hand is _a hell of fun_ and makes all of your physical data storages unique!
+Sometimes you need that _professional details_ that make your games extra _cringey_.
+These are some of the `metadata` keys that may help you with that:

-  * `centerTitle` set your cartridge main title.
+  * `centerTitle` prints your game main title.
   * `upperTitle` prints some small text over the title.
   * `lowerTitle` prints some small text under the title.
-  * `legalText` prints some very small text on the bottom of your cartridge label.
+  * `legalText` prints some very small text on the bottom of your data storage label.
-  * `sizeData` prints some fancy text on the bottom right corner of your cartridge.
-If left blank, it prints your game size in kilobytes _because cartridge sizes were cool in the 90s_.
+  * `sizeData` prints some fancy text on the bottom right corner of your data storage cover.
+If left blank, it prints your game size in kilobytes _because data storage sizes were cool in the 90s_.

-Probably we just need the right example:
+Different [data storage](datastorage.md) may have different keys.

 ```
 {